11 Things You Should Never Clean with Dish Soap

 Wondering how to deal with the stinky, dirty, smelly mess that used to be your adorable pooch?
 Don’t reach for the dish soap.
 It’s not that it isn’t safe; marine rescue organizations use Dawn dish soap to remove environmental oil and tar from seals and sea birds.
 But those oil-removing superpowers that make it so effective against industrial muck are too harsh for regular use and could dry out your dog’s skin and coat.

 Grabbing your shampoo isn’t a good idea, either.
 Since it’s formulated for a human’s pH level, it could irritate your dog’s skin.
 “The average dog owner should stick to shampoo designed for dogs,” says Robin Illchuk, who shows, raises, and breeds Portuguese Water Dogs.
 “If your dog is super greasy, add a drop or two of Dawn, but be prepared to rinse for 10 minutes so you don’t leave residue in the dog’s coat.”

 Instead, you want something like Pet Pleasant Dog Shampoo.
 It’s formulated with oatmeal, which can soothe flaky, irritated skin, as well as lavender, which smells great.
-It’s also cruelty-free, doesn’t contain parabens or sulfates, and has close to 9,000 positive reviews on Amazon.
-Sold!
+It’s also cruelty-free, doesn’t contain parabens or sulfates, and has strong reviews online.
 Don’t miss these other pet products with nearly perfect reviews.